 HOW TO SET UP A TEEN BUDDY FOR YOUR CHILD

-If you would like to have a Teen Buddy for your child with special needs for their first two weeks of camp, please email our office prior to May 20th to schedule an appointment with a director.
+During the registration process you will be asked if you would like a Teen Buddy.
+You must register prior to June 1st in order to request a Teen Buddy.
 A mandatory 20 minute Teen Buddy Orientation is required to help determine whether the Temporary Volunteer Teen Buddy is an appropriate accommodation to help support the child’s participation for the first two weeks the child attends camp.

 Teen Buddy Orientation dates and times: